fluxcd/website/content/en/docs/_index.md

 configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.

-The new version of Flux is built from the ground up to use Kubernetes' API extension system, and to integrate with Prometheus and other core components of the Kubernetes ecosystem.
+Flux is built from the ground up to use Kubernetes' API extension system, and to integrate with Prometheus and other core components of the Kubernetes ecosystem.
 In version 2, Flux supports multi-tenancy and support for syncing an arbitrary number of Git